valleycoder/ETrade-Trading/README.md

 ETrade Equity trading bot.

 Please read the Instructions.txt file for details.
+This is important.

 Please read the code and try to understand the approach.